 Although our financial results are reported in Canadian dollars, significant portions of our sales are realized in US dollars.
 Movements in the US dollar against the Canadian dollar affect our profitability.
 As a result of the purchase of appropriate amounts of forward exchange contracts and options, foreign currency transactions are not fully impacted by movements in exchange rates.
 Due to this program, our accounting risk (i.e., the risk associated with our foreign exchange balances on our balance sheet at any point in time) is reduced.
-This program does not necessarily reduce our economic risk (i.e., the risk associated with our foreign exchange balances and potential balances are on our balance sheet at any one particular time).
+This program does not necessarily reduce our economic risk (i.e., the risk associated with our foreign exchange balances and potential balances regardless of whether those balances and potential balances are on our balance sheet at any one particular time).
 Despite these measures, significant long-term fluctuations in relative currency values could have an adverse effect on our profitability and financial condition and any sustained change could adversely impact our competitiveness.